-Contemporary Technique, Choreography I and II, Projects in Dance Performance and Repertory, GYROKINESIS®
+Contemporary Technique, Choreography I and II, Projects in Dance Performance and Repertoire, GYROKINESIS®

 Areas of Expertise